GSA/challenges-and-prizes/_challenges/1120-project-streetlamp.md

 #### **Evaluation Criteria**

-The judging panel will evaluate each submission using a scoring rubric in terms of its output, effectiveness, and ease of use as defined by the evaluation criteria discussed below.In conducting the evaluation, judges will determine the points that a submission merits up to the maximum value specified for each element.
+The judging panel will evaluate each submission using a scoring rubric in terms of its output, effectiveness, and ease of use as defined by the evaluation criteria discussed below.
+In conducting the evaluation, judges will determine the points that a submission merits up to the maximum value specified for each element.

 To what extent does the tool effectively discover entities appropriate for inclusion on the RED List?
 (See RED List Inclusion Criteria under "Description.")